sindresorhus/sindresorhus.github.com/data/apps/dato.md

 #### It does not support the video call service I use

-I'm happy add support for more services.
+I'm happy to add support for more services.
 Just [send me](https://sindresorhus.com/feedback?product=Dato&referrer=Website-FAQ) an invitation link (replace a few characters at the end to anonymize it).

 The app can also detect the link of any video call service if you correctly add it in the Calendar app:
 - Create a new event.